-For events accepted by the trigger selection, jet reconstruction is carried out with charged particles using the \antikT\ algorithm~\cite{Cacciari:2008gp} with resolution parameters $\rr=0.2$ and 0.5.
 Detailed discussion of jet reconstruction is presented in Sect.~\ref{sect:JetReco}.
-Recoil jets are accepted in $\dphi \in [3\pi/4,5\pi/4]$ and $|\etajet|<1.0-\rr$, where \etajet\ is the pseudo-rapidity of the jet centroid.
-Corrections to the two-dimensional distribution, which are a function of \pTjetch\ and \dphi, are applied to account for uncorrelated jet yield and \pTjet-smearing due to background.
-These corrections are carried out separately: first a ``vertical'' correction to subtract uncorrelated-jet yield, followed by a ``horizontal'' correction for \pTjet-smearing of the distribution of correlated yield (Sect.~\ref{sect:Corrections}).
+The recoil jet acceptance is $\dphi \in [3\pi/4,5\pi/4]$ and $|\etajet|<1.0-\rr$, where \etajet\ is the pseudo-rapidity of the jet centroid.
+Corrections to the two-dimensional raw distribution (analogous to Eq.~\ref{eq:hJetDefinition}) are applied to account for uncorrelated jet yield and \pTjet-smearing due to background.
+These corrections are carried out separately (Sect.~\ref{sect:Corrections}): first a ``vertical'' correction which subtracts uncorrelated-jet yield, followed by a ``horizontal'' correction to account for \pTjet-smearing of the distribution of correlated yield.

-The goal of the analysis is to measure the recoil-jet yield over broad phase space, including low \pTjet\ and large \rr\ where the ratio of trigger-correlated signal and uncorrelated background yield (S/B) is small.
-The correction for uncorrelated yield must be fully data-driven, in order to achieve high systematic precision in the region of small S/B. Since individual hadrons cannot be attributed uniquely to a trigger-correlated recoil jet or to uncorrelated background, such corrections are carried out statistically, i.e. at the level of ensemble-averaged distributions~\cite{Adam:2015doa,Adamczyk:2017yhe}.
+The goal of the analysis is to measure the recoil-jet yield over broad phase space, including low \pTjet\ and large \rr\ where the correlated signal yield is small relative to background.
+The correction for uncorrelated yield must be fully data-driven, in order to achieve high systematic precision for such small signal/background.
+Since individual hadrons cannot be attributed uniquely to a trigger-correlated recoil jet or to uncorrelated background, such corrections must be carried out statistically, i.e. at the level of ensemble-averaged distributions~\cite{Adam:2015doa,Adamczyk:2017yhe}.

-Two related but distinct statistical approaches have been developed to determine the uncorrelated recoil-jet yield distribution.
-The ALICE collaboration utilizes two different ranges of \pTtrig\ for this purpose (``Signal'' and ``Reference'')~\cite{Adam:2015doa} , while the STAR collaboration utilizes a distribution constructed from mixed events in place of the Reference distribution~\cite{Adamczyk:2017yhe}.
-In both approaches, the raw value of \pTjet\ is first shifted by the estimated median level of uncorrelated \pT-density $\rho$ in each event, scaled by the jet area~\cite{Cacciari:2007fd}.
+Two related but distinct statistical correction approaches have been developed for this purpose.
+The ALICE collaboration has utilized two different ranges of \pTtrig\ (``Signal'' and ``Reference'')~\cite{Adam:2015doa} , while the STAR collaboration has utilized a distribution constructed from mixed events in place of the Reference distribution~\cite{Adamczyk:2017yhe}.
+In both approaches, the raw measured value of \pTjet\ is first shifted by the median level of uncorrelated \pT-density $\rho$ in each event, scaled by the jet area~\cite{Cacciari:2007fd}.
 The resulting distribution, $\pTreco$, is peaked near $\pTreco=0$, with approximately half of all jet candidates having $\pTreco<0$~\cite{Adam:2015doa,Adamczyk:2017yhe} (see Sect.~\ref{sect:JetReco}).